Omerr/research-guide/chapters/02 - Part 2 - Part 2 - Research Management Methods/05-the-research-tree.md

       Where is the bottleneck?
 ```

+You can use a simple pen and paper, a whiteboard, or a digital tool to draw this out.
+When creating your very first tree, I highly recommend doing it by hand - the physical act of drawing will help you feel comfortable with the process.

 Now, how can you answer this question?
 What approaches might tell you where the bottleneck is?

 You might identify: